ccrowell-kr/Android-Interview-Test/README.md

 # Android-Interview-Test

 This is a programming skills test for potential Android developers.
-This project is a skeleton of an app to display [XKCD comics](https://xkcd.com/) that needs the missing parts added to actually fetch and display comic images.
+This project is the skeleton of an app to display [XKCD comics](https://xkcd.com/).
+It needs the a few missing parts created to actually fetch and display comic images.

-You may use any 3rd-party tools to finish this app, but there are a number of libraries already included in the project for convenience.
+You may use any 3rd party tools to finish this app, but there are a number of libraries already included in the project for convenience.
 Making use of these pre-included libraries is optional:

 - Dagger Hilt, with several few classes already bound to the graph
 - A networking stack with Retrofit, OkHttp, and Moshi
 - Glide image loader
 - Android ViewModels, Lifecycle, and LiveData (KTX versions)
 - Kotlin Coroutines Android
 - RxAndroid 3 (and thus RxJava 3 also)

 Feel free to reference outside documentation during the test.